BikingMan announces first ever self-supported ultra-cycling series to take place in 2018

 The idea of the race series was born when Axel Carion and Andreas Fabricius crossed South America (10.650km) on their bikes in just under 50 days earlier in 2017, establishing a Guinness World Record (Cartagena, Colombia to Ushuaia, Argentina).
 During the ride they experienced temperatures ranging from -5C to +42C, snowstorms, sandstorms, hail, headwind, desert heat, heavy rain and high altitude riding.
 All these conditions led to the idea of creating a race series where athletes will have to endure all kinds of climate and terrain, self-supported.

-« We wanted to bring athletes that are racing the entire series into all kinds of climates and terrain, testing their ability to handle anything from desert heat in Oman to freezing night temperatures in Corsica, heat & humidity in Asia and the massive challenge of riding at high altitude in the Andes » said BikingMan Race Director Andreas Fabricius.
+« We wanted to bring athletes that are racing the entire series into all kinds of climates and terrain, testing their ability to handle anything from desert heat in Oman to freezing night temperatures in Corsica, heat & humidity in Taiwan and the massive challenge of riding at high altitude in the Andes » said BikingMan Race Director Andreas Fabricius.

 BikingMan Race Series Ranking System